Water & electrolytes in cranberry juice hydrate you

 We need both electrolytes & water for good hydration

 Electrolytes are essential minerals, and they’re vital for the proper function of the body.
-For instance, they’re involved in functions of the nervous system and muscle contraction.
+Among other health benefits, they’re involved in functions of the nervous system and muscle contraction.

 When we sweat, we lose more than water.
 We lose electrolytes as well.
 We have to replenish both.
-Especially, athletes and active people may lose high amounts of electrolytes.
+Especially, athletes, fitness enthusiasts, and active people may lose high amounts of electrolytes.
 They have to replenish them as soon as possible.

 We also lose electrolytes in the urine.
 Vomiting and diarrhea can cause excessive electrolyte losses as well.